-Mark "Fos" Foster (Photo by Jerome Loughran)
+Mark "Fos" Foster.
+Photo by Jerome Loughran

-A young Fos (Photo by Nick Pearson)
+A young Fos.
+Photo by Nick Pearson

 By 2003, Heroin had grown to become one of the UK’s most popular skate brands, and Fos decided to start making new some boards under the name Organic.
-Decks were distributed through Slam, and the original team was made up of Fos, Snowy, Olly Todd, Joel Curtis and Toby Shuall.
-There wasn't a lot of money in the British skate world at the time, but Organic was never really about the profit; the intention was always to bring together a bunch of unique skaters under one banner.
+Decks were distributed through Slam, and the original team was made up of Fos, Snowy, Olly Todd, Joel Curtis, and Toby Shuall.
+There wasn't a lot of money in the British skate world at the time, but Organic was never really about the profit.
+The intention was always to bring together a bunch of unique skaters under one banner.

-However, things didn’t quite work out as planned.
+Things didn’t quite work out as planned.
 “The understanding was that I would get sorted out for it down the line,” says Fos.
 “That never happened, and I ended up leaving Slam and starting a new brand with those riders called Landscape.”